Mose742/portfolio/README.md

 Overall Equipment Effectiveness Dashboard provides a visual representation of manufacturing efficiency and performance.
 This OEE Dashboard visually presents key performance indicators (KPIs) related to machine efficiency in a manufacturing process.
 The dashboard is well-structured and provides insights into availability, performance, and quality metrics.

 **Features**

- -Quality is at 99.78%, meaning minimal defects.
+ - Quality is at 99.78%, meaning minimal defects.
- -Performance is high (85.23%), indicating machines are operating efficiently.
+ - Performance is high (85.23%), indicating machines are operating efficiently.
- -Availability is relatively lower (72.76%), suggesting downtime issues.
+ - Availability is relatively lower (72.76%), suggesting downtime issues.
- -Friction machines have the lowest OEE (51%), which may need attention.
+ - Friction machines have the lowest OEE (51%), which may need attention.
- -"Other" machines have the highest OEE (80%), showing the best performance
+ - "Other" machines have the highest OEE (80%), showing the best performance

 Each of these metrics is displayed using a gauge chart, providing a quick visual representation of efficiency.
 Trend Analysis (Middle Section).
 Line Chart: Shows the monthly trend of availability from January to July.
 Availability fluctuates, peaking in March and May but dropping in July.